KMP Tennis Ltd. © Registered in England No: 04894991

 Activity: TENNIS COACHING

-commitment, is to ensure that all necessary steps are taken to protect children/young/vulnerable
+to this commitment, is to ensure that all necessary steps are taken to protect children/young/vulnerable

 people from the inappropriate use of photographic images.